From: Philip St. George, thenorthbaybay.ca staff

 Among the 150 police pursuit paddleboats will be a dozen or more “stealth paddleboats,” though Tucker would not comment on what a stealth paddleboat might feature.

-“We are confident that these fine watercraft, many of which can reach a top speed of 3 knots, will be able to catch most swimmers and even a few paddleboats.”
+“We are confident that these fine watercraft, many of which can reach a top speed of 3 knots, will be able to catch most swimmers and even a few other paddleboats.”

 Staff Sergeant Tucker continued: